danfuzz/samizdat/samtoc/README.md

 * `--core-dir=<dir-name>`, `--no-core-dir` &mdash; Indicates where to find the core library.
 This is what is searched when asked to import / resolve a module which is otherwise not found.
-This directory should be the "single module" directory of a core library.
-See below for details; e.g. it should point at `.../corelib` and *not* `.../corelib/modules`.
+This directory should be the "single module" directory of a core library or the `include` directory of a distribution.
+See below for details; e.g. it should point at `.../corelib` or `.../include/name` and *not* `.../corelib/modules` or `.../include/name/modules`.

   If `--no-core-dir` is specified, this suppresses any setting of the core library directory.